See how well you suit this job in Career Planner.

 A further three years of postgraduate study leading to a Doctorate in Clinical Psychology is also needed in order to be eligible for chartered status.
 You will then also be eligible for entry onto the Health and Care Professions Council (HCPC) register, which entitles you to use the protected title clinical psychologist.

 Relevant experience can include work as an assistant psychologist in NHS clinical psychology departments, sometimes on a voluntary basis.
 Work in other areas, however, is also relevant, e.g. in nursing, social work, mental health work or services for individuals with disabilities.
 Mental health workers provide additional, specialist services for people experiencing mild to moderate mental health problems.
 People recruited to the role come from a wide range of backgrounds but are often psychology graduates, amongst other professionals.

-Research experience as a research assistant in a branch of psychology is also relevant, particularly if the research is clinically oriented.
+Research experience as a research assistant in a branch of psychology is relevant, too, particularly if the research is clinically oriented.
 It is helpful to have a good balance of experience in both academic and clinical areas.
 It is also useful to get work experience working under the supervision of a qualified clinical psychologist within the NHS.

 Candidates will need to show evidence of the following:

 As posts often involve local travel, having a full driving licence and a car is a definite asset.

 Applications for most three-year Doctorate courses in clinical psychology are made through the Clearing House for Postgrad Courses in Clinical Psychology .
 The closing date for courses is early December but it is recommended you apply before mid-November.
 Competition for entry is stiff, with just one in six applicants currently gaining a place; it is common for people to apply several times.
 It is not usually possible to fund yourself or to use funding from sponsorship or scholarships in order to gain access onto the course, as the NHS provides enough funding for all the places available.